drshahizan/software-engineering/exercise/exam/struc1.md

 | 5.
 The cancellation will be updated in the customer information. |
 | 6.
 The updated information will be displayed to the client. |

+7. Draw **an activity diagram** for use case of **Reserve a Tour** where it starts with user search for a suitable tour.
+The system will list all the tour information.
+If the client wants to book the tour, she/he will enter password and id.
+The client then proceeds to choose the specific tour and lastly submit the information.
+The **Reserve a Tour** activity will be ended if the clients do not want to book any tour.
+[5 marks]

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.